-These connections transfer lateral loads between side and main members with fasteners loaded axially in tension at an angle to the wood fiber grain (α).
-Fasteners can be inclined at angles ranging from 30° to 60° to the shear plane (30° $\leq \beta \leq$ 60°).
+These connections transfer lateral loads between side and main members with fasteners loaded axially in tension at an angle to the wood fiber grain, α ,.
+Fasteners can be inclined at an angle relative to the shear plane, β , that ranges from 30° to 60°.
 Typically, fasteners are angled at 45° for these connections.
 Fasteners should be inclined to ensure the fasteners are loaded in tension only, and the connection should not be subjected to reverse loading.
 These connections with inclined fasteners are typically stiffer than connections with fasteners loaded in shear.